 Construction of the Pembina Trails Collegiate Vocational Building is progressing on-schedule and on-budget.
-At the time of report preparation, the building foundation and main floor structure of the building have been completed.
+At the time of report preparation, the building is taking shape in its street side appearance and construction is approximately 25 percent complete.
 The Vocational Building is tentatively scheduled to open in September 2026.